 A dollar amount or flat deductible is one where you choose a set amount to pay.
 You must agree to a specific dollar amount with your insurer when you set up your policy.
 Then, if there were an accident or disaster, you’d just pay that amount whenever you file a claim.

 For instance, let’s say you have a $500 renters deductible, and somebody breaks into your rental unit.
 If they take $5,000 worth of your property, you’d only have to pay $500.
-Your insurer would cover the remaining $4,500.
+Your insurance company would cover the remaining $4,500.

-With a percent deductible, you’d pay your insurer a certain percentage of your property’s total value.
-In other words, you’d pay them for a percentage of your total coverage.
-For example, imagine that you have $25,000 worth of coverage for your property and your deductible is set at 1%.
+With percent deductibles, you’d pay your insurer a certain percentage of your belonging’s total value.
+In other words, you’d pay them for a pre-decided fraction of your total coverage.
+For example, imagine that you have $25,000 worth of insurance protection for your property and your deductible is set at 1%.
 You’d have to pay $2,500 if you ever file a claim.

 Your renters insurance will cover your property from disasters such as wind and hail.
 But it doesn’t include coverage for floods or earthquakes.
 You’ll need to add these separately to your policy.
 Your insurer may also set certain deductible rules if you live in an area that’s at risk for disasters.
 The rules are different for both flood and earthquake insurance.

-Per the III, you’ll need to buy flood insurance if you live in an area that’s a high risk.
-With flood insurance, you have the option of a flat or percentage deductible.
-The deductible is usually for your personal property, but it could also be for the unit’s inside structure.
+Per the III, you’ll need to buy flood insurance if you live in an area that’s high risk for flooding.
+With this, you have the option of a flat or percentage deductible.
+This is usually for your personal property, but it could also be for the unit’s inside structure.

 You may need to buy earthquake insurance if you live in a high-risk area.
-Earthquake insurance usually requires you to have a percentage deductible between 2 and 20%.
-Some states may also require you to have a higher deductible of around 10%.
+This coverage usually requires you to have a percentage deductible between 2 and 20%.
+Some states may also require you to have a higher one of around 10%.
 These are states that are at a higher risk of earthquakes, such as: